Journey into Spirituality

 Vegetarian breakfasts, lunches, and dinners every day of the retreat at high-quality restaurants, including any non-alcoholic beverage during each meal.

-Safe, bottled drinking water for the entire duration of the retreat.
+Bottled drinking water for the entire duration of the retreat.

-RETREAT PRICE:
+ALL-INCLUSIVE RETREAT PRICE:

-Register early and save $XXX, available only when paid in full by 3/1/2026.
+Early bird price: $5,100, available only when paid in full by 3/1/2026.

-A deposit of $1000 is required to reserve a spot *.
+A deposit of $1000 is required to reserve a spot.
 All payments are due by 7/1/2026.

-Email info@yogaforlifepdx.com or message +1 206 992 9031 for more details.
+Email info@yogaforlifepdx.com or text +1 206 992 9031 for more details.

 Your Guides: Raj Patra and Kelly Suttell